Hundreds of Neptunes served during the Korean, Cold, and Vietnam Wars.

 May 1953: Lt.
 Jesse Beasley placed in Command of training unit which was comprised of 8 aircraft and trained all pilots coming into the patrol squadrons located on the west coast.

 19 June 1953: Julius and Ethel Rosenberg were executed by electric chair.
-They were convicted of espionage for transmitting nuclear weapon designs and providing thousands of classified reports to the Soviet Union from Emerson Radio, including a complete proximity fuse, an upgraded model of which was used to shoot down Gary Powers' U-2 at the end of President Eisenhower’s 2nd term on 1 May 1960.
+They were convicted of espionage for transmitting nuclear weapon designs and providing thousands of classified reports to the Soviet Union from Emerson Radio, including a complete proximity fuse, an upgraded model of which was used to shoot down Gary Powers' U-2 which embarrassed President Eisenhower at the end of his 2nd term when on 1 May 1960, Powers unexpectedly survived the shootdown.

 24 July 1953: VP-2 Squadron received P2V-5 Neptunes armed with twin 20mm cannon nose, 20 mm tail cannon and twin 50 caliber machine gun turret.
 This batch of Neptunes first served with VP-22 when on 18 Jan 1953 VP-22 Squadron lost a Neptune BuNo.
 127744 shot down by Chinese shore batteries.
 This shoot down and valiant rescue was well covered by the world wide news media, becoming an International Incident.
 It would profoundly affect future Navy and Airforce rescue policies & procedures for the next year, culminating with VP-2 Squadron’s loss 4 Jan 1954 of Neptune BuNo.
 127752 ( Lt.
 Jesse Beasley PPC).